riotschoolacc/MSM-Server-Tools/README.md

 with params:
-Zone: `My Singing Monsters` or your [Custom Zone](#settings), Username which is the `user_game_id` from the Auth Request, Password which is the `password` from the Auth Request, and auth_info, which is an [SFSObject](https://docs2x.smartfoxserver.com/api-docs/javadoc/server/com/smartfoxserver/v2/entities/data/SFSObject.html) with params\n
+Zone: `My Singing Monsters` or your [Custom Zone](#settings), Username which is the `user_game_id` from the Auth Request, Password which is the `password` from the Auth Request,] and auth_info, which is an [SFSObject](https://docs2x.smartfoxserver.com/api-docs/javadoc/server/com/smartfoxserver/v2/entities/data/SFSObject.html) with params

-Token: which is the responded `token` from a request to **https://auth.bbbgame.net/auth/api/token/** with most params being the response from the original Auth Request.\n
+Token (`token`): which is the responded `token` from a request to **https://auth.bbbgame.net/auth/api/token/** with most params being the response from the original Auth Request.
-Access Key which is a hardcoded key inside the My Singing Monsters EXE.
+Access Key (`access_key`) which is a hardcoded key inside the My Singing Monsters EXE.
-Client Version which is the [current version of My Singing Monsters](https://mysingingmonsters.fandom.com/wiki/Version_History).
+Client Version (`client_version`) which is the [current version of My Singing Monsters](https://mysingingmonsters.fandom.com/wiki/Version_History).\n

 After all of this, you should be logged into the MSM Servers now.
 > [!IMPORTANT]
-> You will need to click Login every few minutes to ensure you don't get kicked for being idle.
+> You will need to click Login every few minutes to ensure you don't get kicked for being idle, also, note [this](https://github.com/riotschoolacc/MSM-Server-Tools/blob/main/README.md?plain=1#L36)